jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

 End State.
 ```

 It combines the state of the contract (type `Self` in the Rust code) and a list of events to represent the logs.
-The errors of the monad include the panic errors, as well as control flow primitives such as `return` or `break` that we implement with exceptions.
+The errors of the monad include panic errors, as well as control flow primitives such as `return` or `break` that we implement with exceptions.

 ### Equivalence statement